oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

 	}
 }
 ```
-- **instances_dependency** &ndash; A map of objects containing the externally managed instances this module may depend on.
-All map objects must have the same type and should contain at least the following attributes:
-  - An *id* attribute with the instance OCID.
+- **instances_dependency** &ndash; A map of objects containing the externally managed instances this module depends on.
+All map objects must have the same type and must contain at least an *id* attribute with the instance OCID.
+This mechanism allows for the usage of referring keys (instead of OCIDs) in *instance_id* attributes.
+The module replaces the keys by the OCIDs provided within *instances_dependency* map.
+Contents of *instances_dependency* is typically the output of a client of this module.
-  - A *is_pv_encryption_in_transit_enabled* attribute informing whether the instance supports in-transit encryption.

 Example:
 ```
 {
 	"INSTANCE-2": {
 		"id": "ocid1.instance.oc1.iad.anuwc...ftq",
-    "is_pv_encryption_in_transit_enabled" : false
 	}
 }
 ```
-- **file_system_dependency** &ndash; A map of objects containing the externally managed file systems this module may depend on.
+- **file_system_dependency** &ndash; A map of objects containing the externally managed file systems this module depends on.
 All map objects must have the same type and must contain at least an *id* attribute with the file system OCID.
+This mechanism allows for the usage of referring keys (instead of OCIDs) in *file_system_id* and *file_system_target_id* attributes.
+The module replaces the keys by the OCIDs provided within *file_system_dependency* map.
+Contents of *file_system_dependency* is typically the output of a client of this module.

 Example:
 ```